 Get your chopsticks ready!
-National Chop Suey Day is recognized each year on August 29.
+National Chop Suey Day recognizes this American Chinese culinary cuisine each year on August 29.

-Chop suey, which means “assorted pieces,” is a dish in American Chinese cuisine consisting of meat (chicken, fish, beef, prawns or pork) and eggs that are cooked quickly with vegetables (usually bean sprouts, cabbage and celery) and bound in a starch-thickened sauce.
-Rice typically accompanies this delicious dish.
+Chop suey, which means assorted pieces, is a dish in American Chinese cuisine.
+The main ingredients include meat (chicken, fish, beef, prawns or pork) and eggs.
+As the meat cooks over high heat, add vegetables (usually bean sprouts, cabbage, and celery).
+The dish is bound in a starch-thickened sauce.
+Typically, rice accompanies the flavorful dish.

-It is believed, by some, that chop suey was invented in America by Chinese Americans.
+Some believe chop suey was invented in America by Chinese Americans.
 However, anthropologist E.N.
-Anderson concludes that it is based on tsap seui (miscellaneous leftovers) which is common in Taishan, a district of Guangdong Province.
-Taishan is the home of many early Chinese immigrants to the United States.
+Anderson finds another conclusion.
+According to Anderson, the word tsap seui means miscellaneous leftovers and hails from Taishan, a district of Guangdong Province.
+Many early Chinese immigrants traveled from their home in Taishan to the United States.

-Another account claims that chop suey was invented by Chinese American cooks that were working on the transcontinental railroad in the 19th century.
+Another account claims Chinese American cooks who were working on the transcontinental railroad invented chop suey in the 19th century.

 A prime example of culinary mythology. ~ Alan Davidson on the origin of chop suey.

-Another myth tells of an 1860s Chinese restaurant cook in San Francisco that was forced to serve something to the drunken miners after hours.
-To avoid a beating, having nothing fresh to offer, he threw leftovers in a wok and provided a makeshift meal to the miners.
-The miners loved the dish, asked him what it was called to which he replied, “Chopped Sui.”
+Still another myth tells of an 1860s Chinese restaurant cook in San Francisco.
+After hours, the chef was forced to serve something to the drunken miners.
+He had nothing fresh to offer.
+However, to avoid a beating, he threw leftovers in a wok, providing a makeshift meal to the miners.
+The miners loved the dish, asking him for the name of the dish.
+To which the chef replied, “Chopped Sui.”

-Traveling to the United States in 1903, Liang Oichao, a Guangdong native, wrote that there existed a food item called chop suey which was popularly served by Chinese restaurateurs, but which local Chinese people did not eat.
+Traveling to the United States in 1903, Liang Oichao, a Guangdong native, wrote that there existed a food item called chop suey.
+While regularly served by Chinese restaurateurs, the local Chinese people did not eat this dish.

 Enjoy some chop suey and use #NationalChopSueyDay to post on social media.

-Within our research, we could not find the creator of National Chop Suey Day.
+Just like the source of the recipe, we did not unearth the creator of National Chop Suey Day.